 More than ever before musicians and producers are working and creating from home.
-With smaller studio space comes the need for quality studio monitors that don’t take up a lot of space.
+With smaller studio space comes the need for quality studio monitors that don’t take up a lot of room.

 Presonus Eris E3.5

 Impressive sound in a compact and affordable package.
 Excellent balance making them ideal for mixing and mastering.

 Another excellent set of small monitors with a budget price.
 Clean and attractive design with plenty of volume.

 Presonus Eris E3.5 Review

 - Impressive Sound – The Eris E3.5 offers excellent sound quality.
 Flat across all frequencies with no colorization.
-A great choice for mixing and mastering if you need small speakers.
+A great choice for mixing and mastering if you need mini studio monitors.

 - Clean Design – Subtle and stylish.
 A beautiful matte finish with slight blue accents makes these an attractive addition to any studio space.

 - Not Heavy – At just 6.4 lbs these speakers are light enough for placement on bookshelves and great for a portable setup.
 Easy to move around and they’ll sit comfortably on isolation pads.

 - Affordable Price – These speakers deliver excellent value for money.
 Perfect if you don’t want to spend hundreds on a small set of speakers.

 - Small Sweet Spot – Placement is crucial with these speakers.
 The small sweet spot might not be ideal if you don’t have the room to position them accordingly.

-The Presonus Eris E3.5 studio monitors are an excellent set of small studio monitor speakers for your setup.
+The Presonus Eris E3.5 studio monitors are an excellent set of small studio monitors for your setup.
 Accurate and satisfying balance across frequencies.
 The low end is a little soft but for mixing and monitoring, you want a flat response.
 An excellent option for beginners or seasoned professionals.
 If you’re looking for a lightweight and compact set of studio monitors these should be on your list.

 Read our full Presonus Eris E3.5 review for more detailed information.